FieldMarshallVague/radix-mock-up/dev-test-thoughts.md

 Write code you are happy with, not code you think we want to see.
 Relax!
 This will be fun, trust me."

-### design file

-Wow, been a while since I saw something this complete.

-- panic.
-- breathe.

-  - I'm used to being 'talked at' and coming up with something, but it always nice to work from something concrete.
-I like to offer improvements where I see them.

 ## analysis